-If the boat is being towed by another boat on the water, trim the drives up out of the water so the propellers are clear.
+If the boat is being towed by another boat on the water, trim the drives up out of the water so the propellers are clear above the water.

 IMPORTANT: Do not use the drives as a rudder, transmission damage may occur.